-Council of the City of Philadelphia Office of the Chief Clerk Room 402, City Hall Philadelphia

-(Resolution No. 171093)

-RESOLUTION

-Authorizing the Committees on Legislative Oversight and Labor and Civil Service to hold hearings to examine the prevalence of workplace misclassification, also known as payroll fraud; the economic injustice and financial hardship for working families that it causes; and potential solutions to this problem within the City of Philadelphia.

-WHEREAS, Workplace misclassification, also known as payroll fraud, is a practice whereby employers deliberately miscategorize employees as independent contractors; and

-WHEREAS, By engaging in workplace misclassification, employers avoid paying for overtime and employee benefits, leaving working families with little recourse.
+Council of the City of Philadelphia Office of the Chief Clerk Room 402, City Hall Philadelphia (Resolution No. 220982) RESOLUTION Authorizing the Committee on Labor and Civil Service to hold hearings to examine the prevalence of workplace misclassification, also known as payroll fraud.
+WHEREAS, Workplace misclassification, also known as payroll fraud, is a practice whereby employers deliberately miscategorize employees as independent contractors; and WHEREAS, By engaging in workplace misclassification, employers avoid paying for overtime and employee benefits, leaving working families with little recourse.
 Employers are also able to skirt payroll and wage taxes under these circumstances, shifting the burden of those taxes to businesses and individuals that operate honestly and in compliance with the law.
-Furthermore, because they are able to avoid a variety of taxes and other costs, businesses engaged in these practices have an unfair advantage over honest operators in bidding for contracts; and

-WHEREAS, In 2010, the Commonwealth of Pennsylvania restricted this practice by enacting the Construction Workplace Misclassification Act, Act 72.
+Misclassified workers end up paying 15.3% of their wages in Social Security and Medicare tax, double the 7.6% regular employees are supposed to pay; and WHEREAS, Furthermore, because they are able to avoid a variety of taxes and other costs, businesses engaged in these practices have an unfair advantage over honest operators in bidding for contracts; and WHEREAS, In 2010, the Commonwealth of Pennsylvania restricted this practice by enacting the Construction Workplace Misclassification Act, also known as Act 72.
 Act 72 created a definition for independent contractors and prohibits employers from classifying employees as such if they do not meet the approved criteria.
-The law's enforcement has been handled primarily by the Pennsylvania Department of Labor and Industry's (DLI) Bureau of Labor Law Compliance (BLLC), but the Attorney General and District Attorneys maintain concurrent jurisdiction; and

-WHEREAS, The BLLC's Philadelphia office, responsible for enforcing Act 72 along with 12 other laws aimed at preventing unfair labor practices, maintains only nine dedicated staff to cover the entire City, according to DLI's 2017 report on Act 72; and

-RESOLUTION NO. 171093 continued

-WHEREAS, After a four-year period during which only 111 cases of potential misclassification were investigated statewide, BLLC stepped up enforcement in 2015 and investigated nearly 300, In 2016, 50 cases were investigated in Philadelphia alone.
-The BLLC's recent efforts to crack down on this misclassification are laudable, but the practice's adverse impact on working families in Philadelphia demands further scrutiny and a more robust response; now, therefore, be it

-RESOLVED, THAT THE COUNCIL OF THE CITY OF PHILADELPHIA Hereby authorizes the Committees on Legislative Oversight and Labor and Civil Service to hold hearings to examine the prevalence of workplace misclassification, also known as payroll fraud; the economic injustice and financial hardship for working families that it causes; and potential solutions to this problem within the City of Philadelphia.
+The law's enforcement has been handled primarily by the Bureau of Labor Law Compliance (BLLC) at the Pennsylvania Department of Labor and Industry (DLI), but the Pennsylvania Attorney General and individual district attorneys maintain concurrent jurisdiction; and WHEREAS, The BLLC's Philadelphia office, responsible for enforcing Act 72 along with 12 other laws aimed at preventing unfair labor practices, maintains only nine dedicated staff to cover the entire City, according to DLI's 2017 report on Act 72; and WHEREAS, After a four-year period during which only 111 cases of potential misclassification were investigated across the Commonwealth, BLLC stepped up enforcement in 2015 and RESOLUTION NO. 220982 continued investigated nearly 300 for the year.
+In 2016, 50 cases were investigated in Philadelphia alone; and WHEREAS, Accordingly, the fines collected by the Commonwealth for violations of Act 72 have grown from \$12,700 in 2014 to over half a million in 2019.
+More than a quarter of the fines, \$137,960, were a result of violations in the five-county greater Philadelphia area; and WHEREAS, The BLLC's recent efforts to crack down on this misclassification are laudable, but the practice's adverse impact on working families in Philadelphia demands further scrutiny and a more robust response; now, therefore, be it RESOLVED, THAT THE COUNCIL OF THE CITY OF PHILADELPHIA, Hereby authorizes the Committee on Labor and Civil Service to hold hearings to examine the prevalence of workplace misclassification, also known as payroll fraud.
+RESOLUTION NO. 220982 continued RESOLUTION NO. 220982 continued CERTIFICATION: This is a true and correct copy of the original Resolution, Adopted by the Council of the City of Philadelphia on the eight day of December 2022.
+Darrell L. Clarke PRESIDENT OF THE COUNCIL Michael A. Decker CHIEF CLERK OF THE COUNCIL Introduced by: Councilmembers Johnson and Gilmore Richardson Sponsored by: Councilmembers Johnson, Gilmore Richardson, Driscoll, Squilla, Oh, Vaughn, Gauthier, Brooks, Thomas and O'Neill

-RESOLUTION NO. 171093 continued

-RESOLUTION NO. 171093 continued

-CERTIFICATION: This is a true and correct copy of the original Resolution, Adopted by the Council of the City of Philadelphia on the seventh of December, 2017.

-Darrell L. Clarke PRESIDENT OF THE COUNCIL

-Michael A. Decker CHIEF CLERK OF THE COUNCIL

-- Introduced by: Councilmembers Johnson, Parker and Henon - Sponsored by: Councilmembers Johnson, Parker, Henon, Green, Quiñones Sánchez and Gym